Engblossom/project-WeatherJournal/README.md

 ## sections of the project
 this project conatains 3 parts:
-* in the website folder you'll find:
+*in the website folder you'll find:*
 1. Index file, the HTML of the website
 2. CSS sheet file contains styles.css style sheet, linked in the HTML file header
-3. app.js , Javascript file,linked at the bottom of <Body> tag in HTML file
+3. app.js , Javascript file,linked at the bottom of <Body> tag in HTML file *in the main folder you'll find:*
-4. server.js, Javascript file that replicates a server and server endpoint
+5. server.js, Javascript file that replicates a server and server endpoint
+6. ReadMe file

 ## instructions
 * click on the navigation items at the top of screen to view each post